 Reinventing what it means to be a leader.

 Initiating partnerships and starting conversations.

 Supporting women and girls by providing safe spaces to learn to lead.

 Educating and engaging others about the role they can play in creating the environment that liberates leadership potential in women and girls.

-On June 21, 2017, we held an initial lab in Silicon Valley co-sponsored by Watermark and hosted by Nest, a Google company.
+In June 2017, we held an initial lab in Silicon Valley co-sponsored by Watermark and hosted by Nest, a Google company.
 Watermark is the Bay Area’s largest membership organization dedicated to increasing the number of women in leadership positions, and more than 40 of their influential women members participated in the innovation lab.
 Here’s what we learned.

 Reinventing What It Means to Be a Leader